 Review and processing

-When you submit research data to SND, they are managed in a way that makes them readable and usable for a long time to come.
-A benchmark for processing is that data should be FAIR - Findable, Accessible, Interoperable and Reusable.
+When you submit research data via SND’s data description form, they are managed in a way that makes them readable and usable for a long time to come.
+A benchmark for processing is that data should be FAIR – Findable, Accessible, Interoperable and Reusable.
 This may involve different actions:

 - Storage media are made compatible with current hardware and migrated as needed.

-- Data is saved in file formats that are compatible with the operating system, ensuring that character encoding, compression algorithms and binary code are readable and comprehensible.
+- Data are saved in file formats that are compatible with the operating system, ensuring that character encoding, compression algorithms, and binary code are readable and comprehensible.

 - The files that are comprehensible to people are kept intact and provided with a description of the content (such as a description of how a web page containing both images and text is linked).

 - A prerequisite for making data accessible is that there is sufficient documentation to understand and use the data material.
 SND or DAU staff will help you make the documentation comprehensible and visible to new users.
 SND use the DDI (Data Documentation Initiative) metadata specification for documenting metadata.
 A metadata standard specifies which fields and information are used to describe data, and makes it easier to exchange metadata between parties, and to make the information findable.
 Several parts of DDI also have a counterpart in other standards that are supported by the SND system, such as the Dublin Core Metadata Initiative (DCMI), ISO 11915, and META-SHARE.
 This enables us to send and receive metadata from other systems, even if they don’t support DDI.